 Finding war history in Saigon nowadays is a like treasure hunt; there’s barely anything left (partially due to failure on the part of local authorities to protect historical buildings), and the few museums and landmarks that exist are, at least in my opinion, glorified tourist traps.

-For some reason, I feel an urge to correct the record.
-I want to ask everyone who's thinking of traveling to Vietnam to first stop equating the word "Vietnam" with a war.
+I absolutely love living in Vietnam, so I feel an urge to correct the record.
+First, I want to ask everyone who's thinking of traveling to Vietnam to try and stop equating the word "Vietnam" with a war.
 I'm not denying that the history of the war is fascinating, but you would be better served by reading a book or watching the Ken Burns documentary.
 Consider skipping the War Remnants Museum and Cu Chi Tunnels entirely.
 Not only are these attractions lackluster in their own right, but in my opinion visiting and promoting them is furthering the misconception that Vietnam is just a war.

-I guess the reason I feel strongly about this is because I know there is something very special about Vietnam right now that most tourists simply overlook because of their war obsession.
+Maybe the reason I feel strongly about this is because I know there is something very special about Vietnam right now that most tourists simply overlook because of their misconceptions about the country.
 This is perhaps best explained by my friend Tom at Vietnam Coracle: